- About our treatments

 Yes — We will ask you to sign a consent form before your course of rTMS starts.

-If you do withdraw your consent it is important to discuss your reasons for doing so with your doctor so that you can consider alternative treatments.
+If you do withdraw your consent it is important to discuss your reasons for doing so with your doctor so that you can consider different treatments.

 For disabled access information at this site, click here.

-The stimulation can be delivered either as a single pulse or repetitive pulse abbreviated as rTMS.
-The clinical utility of TMS treatment involves repetitive pulses applied in trains of stimulation over a target area over the cortical region of the brain.
-The response to the treatment is influenced by multiple factors such as stimulus frequency, intensity and duration and its ability to excite or inhibit particular neuron functions.
-The strength of magnetic field for clinical application is similar to that of a standard MRI scanner.
+The stimulation can be delivered either as a single pulse or repetitive pulse, known as Repetitive Transcranial Magnetic Stimulation (rTMS).
+TMS treatment involves repetitive pulses applied in trains of stimulation over a target area over the cortical region of the brain.
+The response to the treatment is influenced by factors such as stimulus frequency, intensity and duration, and its ability to excite or inhibit particular neuron functions.
+The strength of the magnetic field for clinical application is similar to that of a standard Magnetic resonance imaging (MRI) scanner.

 Putative mechanism of action